diffpy/diffpy.utils/doc/source/examples/transforms_example.rst

     For a 1D ``2theta`` array, you can convert it to ``q`` or ``d`` in a similar way. ::

     # Example: convert 2theta to q
-    from diffpy.utils.transformers import tth_to_q
+    from diffpy.utils.transforms import tth_to_q
     wavelength = 0.71
     tth = np.array([0, 30, 60, 90, 120, 180])
     q = tth_to_q(tth, wavelength)

     # Example: convert 2theta to d
-    from diffpy.utils.transformers import tth_to_d
+    from diffpy.utils.transforms import tth_to_d
     wavelength = 0.71
     tth = np.array([0, 30, 60, 90, 120, 180])
     d = tth_to_d(tth, wavelength)